 The Campbell Foundation prioritizes organizations "that benefit the development and preservation of the Christian faith,” especially those in Atlanta.
-Yet independent schools, charters, and education organizations in the other states (Alabama, Florida, North Carolina, Tennessee, and South Carolina) where Campbell gives support are also on its grantmaking radar.
+Yet independent schools, charters, and education organizations in the other states (Alabama, Florida, North Carolina, Tennessee, and South Carolina) also receive Campbell support.

 Founded by media mogul Ted Turner and currently chaired by his daughter, the Captain Planet Foundation is dedicated to the environmental education of children in all aspects of their lives.

 The Carnegie Corporation of New York has a storied history in education funding, and it's one of the most influential K-12 funders in the United States.

 The charitable vehicle of businessman Russell Carson and his family, the Carson Trust's K-12 interests include charters, arts education, teacher training, Catholic schools, and out-of-school programs, primarily in New York City.
 Unfortunately, the trust doesn't have a website or clear means of applying for funding.

 This funder approaches education initiatives aligned with its mission of supporting underserved children and their families.